senthilkumar207/senthilkumar_subramanian/README.md

 - Ran A/B tests to choose the best performing Facebook ads before scaling
 - Scripted and created product and marketing videos for YouTube, Instagram and Facebook

+##### THE NOTEWAY
+Digital Marketing Manager (FULL TIME)<br>
+June 2017 - December 2018

+- Was in charge of using On Page Search Engine Optimisation tactics to rank website for key search terms related to printing services offered
+- Executed SEO tactics to rank The Noteway on the top 3 ranking positions on page 1 of Google for key search terms such as "T-Shirt Printing Singapore"
+- Managed and grew The Noteway's Instagram Account from 0 to 4000 followers
+- Managed corporate clients and led a team of business development executives to handle corporate clients for printing services.

 ##### PRECEPTIV
 SOCIAL MEDIA MARKETER (1 YEAR OVERSEAS INTERNSHIP)<br>
 February 2016 - December 2016